ckodser/ckodser.github.io/_projects/sparse_L_inf_network.md

     </div>
 </div>
 <div class="caption">
-    This illustration shows how an L-inf distance neuron is sparsified.
+    The sparsification of an L-Inf distance neuron, where only certain dimensions are considered, effectively reducing the edges by 98%.
 </div>

-As shown above, neurons calculate L-inf distance only in some dimensions and other dimensions ignored, each dimension is an edge in the above graph.
+As depicted above, the neurons calculate the L-inf distance only along certain dimensions, while others are ignored.
+In this visualization, each dimension corresponds to an edge in the graph, illustrating a substantial reduction of 98% in connections without compromising accuracy or certified accuracy.
-Which means we remove 98% of edges, without any accuracy, certified accuracy decrease.

 The approach in which we chose edges to remove was straightforward.
 Using the training dataset, we count how many samples a specific edge causes the L-inf distance change.
 L-inf distance could be seen as a max function on absolute values.
 Mathematically\
 $$\| W \| = max(\|W_i\|)$$\